-Do not jam the swap in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.
+Do not jam the swab in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.

 If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrap the crud from the outside corners.

 Although be forewarned that the pins on the comb can cause injury if you are not very careful.

 When using a flea comb, always loosen the crud first as written above.

 Gently press the comb to the hair and run the comb in a downward motion.